simonmichael/hledger/site/contributing.md

 This builds all the hledger packages, and installs executables in `$HOME/.local/bin` (or the Windows equivalent), which you should add to your `$PATH`.

-Or you can build fewer packages to save time, eg just the CLI:
+You can build fewer packages to save time, eg just the CLI:
 `stack install hledger`.

-You can also build without installing (`stack build`), and then run executables like so: `stack exec -- hledger ...`
+You can also build without installing executables: `stack build; stack exec -- hledger [ARGS]`.

-Note build/install will fetch most required dependencies automatically, but not C libraries such as curses or terminfo, which you might need to install yourself.
+Note stack fetches most required dependencies automatically, but not C libraries such as curses or terminfo, which you might need to install yourself.
-In case of trouble, see [download](/download.html#b)).
+In case of trouble, see [download](/download.html#b).

-Some other options useful for developer builds are `--fast` and `--file-watch`.

 #### Add a test